BioinformaticsSTU/TGStools/README.md

 ## calScoreD
 ----------------------------

-calculate score_D of each gene
+calculate score_D of each gene.

-To quantify the differential isoform usage between cells, we defined the score D of each gene as follows:
+In order to quantify the differential isoform usage between cells, we defined the score D of each gene as follows:
 <img src="https://github.com/BioinformaticsSTU/TGStools/blob/master/img/formula.png"  />
 where gene j has isoform set a , and set b respectively in cell line X and Y ; c is the number of isoform intersection for set a and set b; d is the number of isoform union for set a and set b.
 Thus D sums up scores when comparing the control sample and treated samples.

 ### Input files

 #### ioi file
-ioi file contains the transcript "events" of gene. produced by staAS, cantained in *_Event dietctory.
+ioi file which contains transcript "events" of each gene in *_Event dietctory and produced at last step staAS.

 ### Usage
 ```